dmarti/simple-sabotage-software/README.md

 Keep track of developer pet peeves, and introduce an implementation of one when the developer is away.
 They will find an excuse to remove it at the expense of other work.

+## Emergency bug fixes

+Any bug that must be fixed quickly is an opportunity.
+Don't waste it.

+Introduce slow or flaky tests.

+Replace a correct implementation with a faster but incorrect one.

+Write misleading documentation.

+Upgrade a dependency to an imcompatible version because it's needed for security.

 ## Version control